NischaySabharwal1/automate-web-scraping-football-stats/Readme.md

 To get your required dataset you need to follow the described steps:
 1. Download all files into a single directory in your computer.
 2. Ensure you have python 3 and above, pandas and beautifulsoup installed or just pip install.
-3. Run only get-data, by either using the terminal, command-prompt or your IDE.
+3. Run only get-data.py file, by either using the terminal, command-prompt or your IDE.
 4. Provide the following inputs:
     a.
 Most recent year(if thats what you need), otherwise the latest year from which you wanna start your dataset, eg: 2021
     b.
 Earliest year from where you want to data: eg: 2019